 Buying a chessboard that is within the stipulated weight range guarantees quality.
 The pieces are neither too heavy nor too light.
 Light chess pieces are uncomfortable to move and are hard to settle on the chessboard.

 Very heavy pieces, on the other hand, may strain the player’s hands over time.
 This explains why most chess players prefer slightly weighted chess pieces over the unweighted ones.

 2. Weighted chess sets are durable

 Purchasing weighted chess sets guarantees durability.
-The materials used to make these pieces are strong and durable.
+The materials used to make these pieces are stronger and more durable.
 They can withstand wear and tear therefore maintaining the player’s high gaming standards.
-With these, you get value for your money.
+With these, you get good value for money spent.